 - Do they wake up suddenly with a sensation of choking?

 - Are they having more difficulty with concentration?

 The approach to a kapha sleep imbalance can be quite different from vata sleep difficulties or other sleep imbalances.
-The next part of this series will look more at the kapha approach.
+Read more about the kapha approach to sleep imbalances here.